Dancers, choreographers, and a filmmaker learn new ways to collaborate in an innovative dance/film series

-Overturff said four distinctive features make Going Solo stand out:
+Overturff said four distinctive features made Going Solo stand out:

 - Every dancer in the company was eligible to participate: as a performer, as a choreographer, or by studying and interpreting an existing work.

-- AMB will provide studio space, coaching, and mentorship.
+- AMB provided studio space, coaching, and mentorship.

 - Selected dancers collaborated with filmmaker Lance Glenn to produce an individualized visual interpretation of their works, along with behind-the-scenes insights.

 - Audiences could interact with Going Solo through a series of virtual “talkback” sessions in which the artists provided background on their works and responded to questions and comments submitted by viewers.

 Going Solo opened October 2 with the online premiere of Glenn’s feature-length 2012 film It Starts with a Step – a behind-the-scenes documentary tracing the founding of the new dance company that later became American Midwest Ballet.

 “The film is an inspiring story about people working together to overcome challenges,” Overturff said.
 “And October 2 was ten years to the day since our debut performance that is depicted in the film.
 It seemed like the perfect way to open the Going Solo series.”

-From there, Overturff said, Going Solo will continue with new episodes released every few weeks – with each episode containing the premiere of a short film based on a dancer’s work.
+From there, Going Solo continued with new episodes released every few weeks – with each episode containing the premiere of a short film based on a dancer’s work.
 As they became available, the episodes were published for viewing on AMB’s website and social media channels.

 Learning a new way to work